Lex Atinia

-The lex Atinia may refer to one of several pieces of Roman legislation.
+The lex Atinia may refer to one of three pieces of Roman legislation.

+Cicero says that the authors of the leges Atiniae came from Aricia (Phillipics, III, 6, 16).

 lex Atinia (197 BC)

+The first lex Atinia was introduced by Gaius Atinius Labeo to order to found five coloniae civium in oram maritimam.
+It assigned three hundred families for the colonies of Volturnum, Liternum, Puteoli, Salernum and Buxentum and appointed, with three-year powers, the triumvirs M. Servilius Geminus, Q. Minucius Termus and Ti.
+Sempronius Longo: the implantation actually took place at the end of the three-year period in 194 BC.

+lex Atinia de usucapione

-The lex Atinia de usucapione was introduced by Gaius Atinius Labeo in 197 BC.
+The lex Atinia de usucapione was also introduced by Gaius Atinius Labeo in 195-7 BC.
 The law dealt with usucaption, acquisition of a title or right to property by uninterrupted and undisputed possession for a prescribed term.

 The law prevented the acquisition of title by continued possession of stolen goods.
-Aulus Gellius (17.7) quotes it and cites its meaning.
+Aulus Gellius quotes it and cites its meaning.

-lex Atinia (Late Second Century BC)
+lex Atinia (before 149 BC)

-The lex Atinia de tribunis plebis in senatum legendis was a law dealing with the enrolment of tribunes of the plebs into the Senate.
-There is much debate about its exact date and provisions.
+The de tribunis plebis in senatum legendis was a law dealing with the enrolment of tribunes of the plebs into the Senate.
 It probably entitled a holder of the office to sit in the senate as a tribuniscius with a presumptive inclusion for the next senatorial lectio.

+The law is mentioned by Gellius in a quotation from Varro.